Updated May 3, 2023

 - Choose DATE/TIME Function

-- Once you choose DATE/TIME function we will get a list of function and then choose DATEVALUE function.
+- Once you choose the DATE/TIME function, we will get a list of functions and then choose the DATEVALUE function.

-In the advanced version, we can find the shortcut in the formulas menu like DATE and Time Function.
-Here we can select the category DATE/TIME function and it will list a set of function where we can find DATEVALUE function in the list and it is shown in the below screenshot.
+In the advanced version, we can find the shortcut in the formulas menu, like DATE and Time Function.
+Here we can select the category DATE/TIME function, and it will list a set of functions where we can find the DATEVALUE function in the list, shown in the screenshot below.

-Once we hit the enter key the following results will be displayed as follows where DATEVALUE return strings of serial numbers in order to display in date format we need to format the cells to date format.
+Once we hit the enter key, the following results will be displayed: DATEVALUE returns strings of serial numbers; to display in date format, we need to format the cells to date format.

-Here in the above screenshot we can notice that we got #VALUE error , we can wonder that why we got this error because there will be several reasons like the date text argument will be a value in date format or the date text argument will be a value in number format or date settings might be set to MM/DD/YYYY format and it should not be in DD/MM/YYYY format.
+Here in the above screenshot, we can notice that we got a #VALUE error; we can wonder why we got this error because there will be several reasons like the date text argument will be a value in date format or the date text argument will be a value in number format or date settings might be set to MM/DD/YYYY format.
+It should not be in DD/MM/YYYY format.

-In order to overcome from this error value, we need to format the cells to date format
+In order to overcome this error value, we need to format the cells to date format.

-Another option where we can avoid this #VALUE error is we can enter DATEVALUE by inserting the date within the quotation i.e. =DATEVALUE (“03-Jan-2018”) as shown in the below screenshot
+Another option where we can avoid this #VALUE error is can enter DATEVALUE by inserting the date within the quotation, i.e. =DATEVALUE (“03-Jan-2018”) as shown in the below screenshot.

 The Result is: